Welcome to the new class divide: good dental care, or the lack thereof.

 The millions of Americans who go without dental care serves as a valid argument for why for-profit companies should not be involved in providing basic healthcare services.
 According to Families USA:

-Nearly 49 million people in the United States have trouble finding a dental provider [… and] 45 million had no dental insurance at all.
+“Nearly 49 million people in the United States have trouble finding a dental provider [… and] 45 million had no dental insurance at all.”

 Thomas P. Connelly, D.D.S., a practicing dentist in New York City, writes in the Huffington Post that dental care is hard to insure successfully, because it’s expensive to provide and is labor intensive.
 With standard, inexpensive preventative care, most of us can go for years without having any serious injuries, illnesses, or other conditions that require expensive treatment from our doctors or the hospital.
 That means insurance companies have enough left from our premiums (at least theoretically) to cover the seriously sick and injured.

 Alas, the same is not true for dentistry.
-Despite all the stuff your dentist and hygienist say to make you feel guilty and spend more, all the brushing, flossing, and teeth cleanings do not guarantee you won’t still need fillings, orthodontia, root canals, gum surgery, and other expensive work down the road.
+Despite all the stuff your dentist and hygienist say to make you feel guilty and spend more, guess what?
+Regular brushing, flossing, and teeth cleanings do not guarantee you won’t still need fillings, orthodontia, root canals, gum surgery, and other expensive work down the road.
 And, to make things worse, dentistry can often prove so painful, time-consuming, and expensive that people who have no leeway for unpleasant surprises emotionally, time-wise, or money-wise, often wind up avoiding the dentist for years.
 And you’d be amazed by what can happen in your mouth after years of not seeing the dentist.